Snakebite: Antivenom

 Until the advent of antivenom, bites from some species of snake were almost universally fatal.
 Despite huge advances in emergency therapy, antivenom is often still the only effective treatment for envenomation.
 The first antivenom was developed in 1895 by French physician Albert Calmette for the treatment of Indian cobra bites.
 Antivenom is made by injecting a small amount of venom into an animal (usually a horse or sheep) to initiate an immune system response.
 The resulting antibodies are then harvested from the animal's blood.

 Antivenom is injected into the person intravenously, and works by binding to and neutralizing venom enzymes.
-It cannot undo damage already caused by venom, so antivenom treatment should be sought as soon as possible.
+It cannot undo the damage already caused by venom, so antivenom treatment should be sought as soon as possible.
 Modern antivenoms are usually polyvalent, making them effective against the venom of numerous snake species.
+Pharmaceutical companies that produce antivenom target their products against the species native to a particular area.
+The availability of antivenom is a major concern in some areas, including most of Africa, due to economic reasons (antivenom crisis).
+In Sub-Saharan Africa, the efficacy of antivenom is often poorly characterised and some of the few available products have even been found to lack effectiveness.

-Pharmaceutical companies which produce antivenom target their products against the species native to a particular area.
-Although some people may develop serious adverse reactions to antivenom, such as anaphylaxis, in emergency situations this is usually treatable and hence the benefit outweighs the potential consequences of not using antivenom.
+Although some people may develop serious adverse reactions to antivenom, such as anaphylaxis, in emergency situations this is usually treatable in a hospital setting and hence the benefit outweighs the potential consequences of not using antivenom.
 Giving adrenaline (epinephrine) to prevent adverse reactions to antivenom before they occur might be reasonable in cases where they occur commonly.
 Antihistamines do not appear to provide any benefit in preventing adverse reactions.

-Chronic Complications
+Chronic complications

-Chronic health effects of snakebite include but is not limited to non-healing and chronic ulcers, musculoskeletal disorders, amputations, chronic kidney disease, and other neurological and endocrine complications.
+Chronic health effects of snakebite include but are not limited to non-healing and chronic ulcers, musculoskeletal disorders, amputations, chronic kidney disease, and other neurological and endocrine complications.
 The treatment of chronic complications of snakebite has not been well researched and there a systems approach consisting of a multi-component intervention.